THE PARADIGM SHIFT

 Preemptology is not a critique of the past.

-It is the discipline the past made possible—and necessary.
+It is the discipline the past made possible—and the one the future demands.